LAStools/LAStools/bin/las2iso_README.txt

   only triangulate points that have a particular classification.
-  For example, the option '-keep_class 2 3' will triangulate only the points of classification 2 or 3.
+  For example, the option '-keep_class 2 3' will triangulate only the points of classification 2 or 3. las2iso can handle files up to about 20 mio points.
+  Larger files has either to be tiled or have a look at blast2iso as our other iso product which will handle much larger files in incredible speed.

 # Control parameters: